It is an antithyroid drug that works by blocking the synthesis of thyroid hormones T3 and T4.

 - Preparation before and after the application of radioactive iodine.

-- Hyperthyroidism : Dosage of 10 to 40 mg / day, divided into 3 to 4 doses.
-Exceeding the euthyroid state usually 1 to 2 months, then it is recommended to reduce the dose to a maintenance level of 5 to 15 mg / day.
-In some patients, a single daily intake has been effective.
+- Hyperthyroidism: Dosage of 10 to 40 mg/day, divided into 3 to 4 doses.
+Exceeding the euthyroid state usually takes 1 to 2 months, then it is recommended to reduce the dose to a maintenance level of 5 to 15 mg/day.
+In some patients, a single daily intake has been adequate.

 - Pre-operative treatment: Dosage of 10 to 15 mg daily, divided into several doses per day.